julien6387/supvisors/docs/xml_rpc.rst

             'start'            ``int``         The Process start date.
             'now'              ``int``         The Process current date.
             'pid'              ``int``         The UNIX process identifier.
-            'startsecs'        ``int``         The duration between process STARTING and RUNNING.
+            'startsecs'        ``int``         The configured duration between process STARTING and RUNNING.
-            'stopwaitsecs'     ``int``         The duration between process STOPPING and STOPPED.
+            'stopwaitsecs'     ``int``         The configured duration between process STOPPING and STOPPED.
             'pid'              ``int``         The UNIX process identifier.
             'extra_args'       ``str``         The extra arguments used in the command line of the process.
             ================== =============== ===========